Keep an Eye Out: Plot

-During the opening credits, a man in swimming trunks conducts a classical music orchestra in a clearing.
-Seeing the gendarmes in the distance, he tries to escape.

-Finally, he is arrested and taken to the police station.
 In a large office, Commissaire Buron, after having had a telephone discussion, continues the questioning of the man who is seated in front of him, named Fugain, without allowing him to take a break to eat.
 Considered the prime suspect, Fugain discovered a man bathed in his blood outside his home.
 He searched the pockets of the corpse before calling for help, which surprised Buron who insisted on resuming the interrogation.

 Buron goes out for a few moments to talk with his son and takes the opportunity to eat a hot dog.
 Meanwhile, Philippe, a novice one-eyed policeman, is tasked with monitoring Fugain.
 Philippe agrees to strike up a conversation and wants to show Fugain his police badge.
 He stumbles over an open drawer and falls dead, his one eye pierced by a square he held in his hand.
 Fugain, panicked, hides the body in a cupboard and quickly wipes away the traces of blood.

 Buron returns and continues the interrogation.
 According to her testimony, Fugain's neighbor says she saw him leave her home seven times during the night.
 Watching the closet, Fugain explains in detail what he did during the night.
 Buron listens to him while smoking.
 As smoke comes out of his right side, he explains that he has a hole in his chest.
 A little later, Philippe's wife announces to Buron that she is pregnant and is looking for her husband.
 Fugain lies and says he left because of a stomach ache.
 Like her husband, she makes it a habit to punctuate her sentences with "That's why", which annoys Buron.